thunderkeys/pdfconvertme-public/README.md

   - `--no-javascript` - Will perform web conversion requests with javascript disabled
   - `--papersize <size>` - Change the papersize on the resulting PDF (defaults to A4)
   - `--pdf-to-text` - Attempts to convert a PDF back to text only
+  - `--pdf-to-word` - Attempts to convert a PDF to Microsoft Word format
   - `--force-from <address>` - Force the response to come from a specific address
   - `--force-markdown` - Treat inline text as [Markdown](http://daringfireball.net/projects/markdown/syntax), implies --no-headers